 Attendees will leave the workshop prepared to take code into their classroom in a culturally inclusive and New Zealand kind of way.
 We will show you a way to integrate game design with local stories and inquiry in your classroom.

 Participate in a roundtable discussion about how your school is running eSports and what barriers there may be.
-Hear the information Greg at Interface he has collected to date and what next steps may be for your school.
+Year 10 students will share what information they have gathered and their thoughts on eSports in schools.